-These proposals had been based on using the WCC Divisional Boundaries for Warwick District Ward Boundaries, to enable both District and Parish/Town Wards to be the same as WCC Divisions and this would also enable the Parliamentary Boundaries to be coterminous as well.
+These proposals had been based on using the WCC Divisional Boundaries for Warwick District Ward Boundaries, to enable both District and Parish/Town Wards to be the same as WCC Divisions.
 It proposed that all the Wards should have three District Councillors each, except for Warwick South and Budbrooke & Bishops Tachbrook.
 Numerically, these should each have four Councillors but for practical purposes should be divided into two smaller wards each with two Councillors in the case of Budbrooke and Bishop's Tachbrook; and in the case of Warwick South into two wards of a 3 and a 1.